 Monkeys typically climb a tree.

 In addition, prey species tend to be more fearful than predators.
 They’re generally more easily startled, and respond to a wider range of stimuli – different depending on the species.

 Before you ask: yes.
-Dominance is a very important mechanism when it comes to monkeys.
-The dominance concept may be severely misunderstood and misused with regards to dog behaviour, but many species, including most monkeys, show distinct dominance hierarchies, especially in captivity.
+Dominance is a very important mechanism when it comes to monkeys’ social lives.
+The dominance concept may be severely misunderstood and misused with regards to dog or horse behaviour, but many species, including most monkeys, show distinct dominance hierarchies, especially in captivity.

 Ensuring that animals have opportunities of reducing fear by performing species-typical behaviour is key.